awheeler-gc/software-design-lab/templates/journal.md

 # Anthony's Technical Journal

+## Weeks Six & Seven: Rolling the Die at Red Lobster

+To preface, these past couple of weeks have been difficult for me in terms of logging on and playing with Python.
+Thanks to the drastic fulcation of weather, my allergies came in full-swing, which domino-effected into some pre-existing health problems of mine.
+However, I was able to squeeze at least a few hours in.

+A couple weeks back, we made the Magic 9 Ball generator triggered by burning questions, all in Python.
+So I attempted to do something a little more simple, but still a lot for a newcomer.
+I tried to make a random dice generator.
+So essentially, you would "roll!" and it'd give you a random number.
+This was moderately easy, but then I tried to double the stakes and add another die in, which was unsuccessful.

+As for the cafe programming we did last week, I decided to rearrange it to fit a restaurant setting.
+I swapped the language to fulfill the order of a patron at Red Lobster.
+I worked at Red Lobster all throughout my four years of undergrad, so I took the ordering process and tried to recreate it using Python.
+It was honestly pretty difficult.
+I think it would be easier if we took screenshots of our process during class, so we have some sort of guide to use outside the classroom.
+Googling helps, but only sometimes.

+Hour 1: Magic 9 Ball -> Dice Roll
+Hour 2: Double Dice Roll Fail
+Hour 3: Switching Language from Cafe -> Red Lobster Hour 4: Troubleshooting/trying to get the code correct

 ## Week Five: Hyde Has Nothing on the Horrors of Jekyll

 So this past week we came to class and conducted our lab portion in which we experimented with Jekyll.
 I downloaded all of the required software, but I ran into an issue.
 Every time I closed out the terminal, Jekyll (along with Homebrew and Ruby) would magically vanish.
 Then I'd redownload it all, and it would work (or at least seem to be working) while I kept that specific terminal window open and continued working from it.
 I spent a frustrating amount of time trying to resolve this issue.
 However, I eventually surrendered.
 I think something that also hindered me was not really understanding the purpose of Jekyll, outside of it being another fancy way of creating this online spaces?
 I guess it just feels like there is other more simple ways to do it.
 Maybe Jekyll and I were just never meant to be.